Parents are often asking about how to motivate their children. Their questions often sound like this:

 If a child or teen is unmotivated, it is very difficult to talk them into a strong why.
 They are unwilling to pay the price, just because you tell them it’s important.
 In fact, it’s virtually impossible to predictably instill a strong internal why in a child, when it doesn’t already exist.

 So we must become more practical.
 And the good news: it’s not that hard.
 We simply must impact your child in a way that they care about right now… if we want to motivate them today.
 And we do this by taking bold action to control what they want!
-We must affect the ‘promise’ immediately, regardless of how basic or fundamental.
+We must affect the ‘promise’ immediately, regardless of how fundamental.
 We start where they are at, and find something/anything they care about…and we use this to get some type of ‘try’ or effort.
 Then we build on that.
 In next week’s article, I will map out the simple formula for starting with the external why, and explain how time transforms this to the internal why.
 It seems a bit tricky, but in reality, it is not.